Transient User and Developer Manual

 Group specifications then have this form:

-The level is optional and defaults to 4.
+The LEVEL is optional and defaults to 4.
 See Enabling and Disabling Suffixes.

-The description is optional.
+The DESCRIPTION is optional.
 If present, it is used as the heading of the group.

-The keyword-value pairs are optional.
+The KEYWORD-VALUE pairs are optional.
 Each keyword has to be a keyword symbol, either :class or a keyword argument supported by the constructor of that class.

-• One of these keywords, :description, is equivalent to specifying description at the very beginning of the vector.
-The recommendation is to use :description if some other keyword is also used, for consistency, or description otherwise, because it looks better.
+• One of these keywords, :description, is equivalent to specifying DESCRIPTION at the very beginning of the vector.
+The recommendation is to use :description if some other keyword is also used, for consistency, or DESCRIPTION otherwise, because it looks better.

-• Likewise :level is equivalent to level.
+• Likewise :level is equivalent to LEVEL.

 • Other important keywords include the :if... keywords.
 These keywords control whether the group is available in a certain situation.